AdobeDocs/workfront.en/help/quicksilver/scenario-planner/create-and-compare-scenarios-for-a-plan.md

    <td> <p>[!DNL Adobe Workfront] plan*</p> </td>
    <td> <ul></li>
    <li><p>New: Ultimate </p></li>
-   <p>The Scenario Planner is not available for the new Workfront Select or Workfront Plan. </p>
+   <p>The Scenario Planner is not available for the new Workfront Select or Workfront Prime plans. </p>
    <li><p>Current: [!UICONTROL Business] or higher</p></ul>
    </td>
   </tr>